2012 Russian presidential election: Electoral irregularities

 There were serious problems from the very start of this election.
 The point of elections is that the outcome should be uncertain.
 This was not the case in Russia.
 There was no real competition and abuse of government resources ensured that the ultimate winner of the election was never in doubt.

-The OCSE observers concluded that voting on the day of the election was assessed positively overall, but the "process deteriorated during the vote count which was assessed negatively in almost one-third of polling stations observed due to procedural irregularities."
+The OSCE observers concluded that voting on the day of the election was assessed positively overall, but the "process deteriorated during the vote count which was assessed negatively in almost one-third of polling stations observed due to procedural irregularities."
 The OSCE called for a thorough investigation of the electoral violations and urged citizens to actively oversee future elections in order to increase confidence.

 Allegations were made that Putin supporters had been driven around in coaches in order to vote for him in multiple constituencies (which is known as carousel voting).
 Vote stuffing was documented by video monitoring systems, which were installed on most voting stations.

-Pravda alleged that industrial plants with a continuous-cycle production have violated the law by bussing workers to polling centres.
+The newspaper Pravda alleged that industrial plants with a continuous-cycle production have violated the law by bussing workers to polling centres.
 The chairman of the Moscow Election Committee Valentin Gorbunov countered the accusation saying that this was normal practice and did not constitute a violation.
 According to Iosif Diskin, a member of the Public Chamber of Russia, there were special observers who controlled that workers have legal absentee certificates.
 Information about carousel voting was, according to him, not confirmed.
 Georgy Fyodorov, director of the NGO "Citizens Watch" ("Гражданский контроль"), said that statements from the monitoring group GOLOS about carousel voting in Strogino District were false, however, Citizens Watch never addressed the evidence of the electoral fraud presented by GOLOS.
 The level of electoral manipulation is substantial.
 According to GOLOS, one third of all electoral commissions had substantial irregularities at the stage of vote counting and tabulation.

 Claims that Putin's share of the vote was inflated by up to 10% were dismissed by Putin in a talk with journalists: "It's possible there were irregularities, probably there were some.
 But they can only influence hundredths of a per cent.
 Well, maybe one per cent; that I can imagine.
 But no more."
 Ruža Tomašić, OSCE observer from Croatia, noted that there were no irregularities at five polling stations near Kaluga.

 The Communist Party of the Russian Federation did not acknowledge the results of the election.